tinkusaini13/go-app-loadbalance-containerzation/README.md

-#Go application load balanceing using docker compose

 # Nginx Load balancing Sample

-> This is a sample golang fiber app using nginx as load balancer.
+> Go application load balanceing using docker compose

 ## How To Run
 1. Edit line 2 and 3 in file ./nginx/nginx.conf